Skip to content

 About PEP for Non-Profit Startup

-• 80,000 hours: A non-profit organization providing job support and career matching services with an emphasis on the social impact of employment.
-They achieve expanded social impact by providing web-based services (technology utilization).
+• 80,000 Hours: A non-profit organization that provides job placement and career matching services with a focus on the social impact aspect of careers.
+Through web-based service delivery (technology utilization), they achieve expansion of social impact.

-(For more details, please refer to this article by PEP Director Umada.)
+(For more details, please also refer to this article by PEP Director Umada.)

 Accelerator Program Overview

-This accelerator program will teach participants startup methodologies (such as problem discovery, hypothesis validation, and team building) and methods for scaling impact using technology and policy, to achieve significant social impact in a short period.
+In this accelerator program, we will teach participants about startup methodologies (such as problem identification and hypothesis testing) and methods for scaling social impact using technology and policy to achieve large social impact in a short period of time.

 The program schedule and content are as follows: